Child Support Modification Attorney in Salt Lake City, Utah

 Although an appropriate amount of child support will be determined by the courts, that does not make it permanent.
 Depending on the circumstances, you could have your current child support order modified.
 If either parent’s income is adjusted or lowered, he or she may need the order to be changed in order to meet financial obligations.
 A child’s cost of living may also change, creating a need for adjusted child support.

-Retaining The Help Of A Utah Child Support Attorney
+Retaining The Help Of A Utah Child Support Modifications Attorney

 Many factors could affect your ability to maintain or live off of child support payments such as a serious injury, remarriage or loss of employment.
 There may be reasonable cause for you to request a child support modification.
 If both parents cannot agree on an adjustment, they must approach the courts to have a judge create a modified order.
 Helpful tools for successfully obtaining the modification you want include any documents of proof for your recent change in income.

-Can I Modify My payments Without Going To Court?
+Can I Modify My Child Support Payments Without Going To Court?

 At our firm, we understand how difficult it can be to return to court after a recent divorce or custody battle.
 If parents do not agree on an adjusted payment, they will be forced to return to court and have a judge settle it.
 Modifying your payments for every income change or new expenditure becomes frustrating and time-consuming.
 One way to avoid numerous court appearances is to petition your judge to include a Cost of Living Adjustment (COLA) clause in the initial child support order.
 The benefit of this clause is that it enforces a change in payments according to the annual cost of living.
-This can be very helpful for yearly adjustments, allowing you to live at ease, instead of worrying about new costs.
+This clause allows automatic adjustment of the payments according to the yearly changes in the cost of living, so you can live at ease without going to court every other year.